drpicox/classroom--cards-game--2022/src/main/resources/blog/2022-07-19_villagers_eat_food.md

  * End the current moon.
  * There should be 2 cards.
- * There should be no "berry" card.
+ * There should be no "Berry" card.
- * There should be no "villager" card.
+ * There should be no "Villager" card.
- * There should be 1 "bush" card.
+ * There should be 1 "Bush" card.

 Wait, there are two cards, but, only one bush.
 Which is the other card?

- * There should be 1 "corpse" card.
+ * There should be 1 "Corpse" card.

 It's a corpse.
 Your villager died, and you only have a corpse now.